C_M-Precision-Paperless-Parts-WEB-048 (1)

 What You Need to Know Now

-CMMC requirements will begin hitting contracts in early 2024 – which means if you don’t already have a plan in place, now is the time to start getting prepared.
-CMMC requirements will be introduced gradually to contracts, but if you wait until required by a contract to think about cybersecurity compliance, it will be too late.
-It takes a typical shop many months to assess and remediate gaps (Think of it as roughly similar to the process of getting ISO 9001/AS9100 certified).
+CMMC requirements began hitting contracts in early 2024 and as of November 10th, 2025, are officially being implemented and passed down into defense related contracts.
+If you’re waiting until being required by a contract to think about cybersecurity compliance, you’re already behind.
+It takes a typical shop many months to assess and remediate gaps (think of it as roughly similar to the process of getting ISO 9001/AS9100 certified).
 Third-party certification takes additional time.
 Shops that are ahead of the game have an opportunity to differentiate themselves with buyers.

 1